 It is currently unknown why the CIA copied the design of an adversary,

-whilst they had access far better technology from a variety of sources.
+while they had access to far better technology from a variety of sources.

 A possible explanation is that they wanted to put the blame on the